benders5e/benders5e/airbender.md

 <!-- This specialization could be stepping on Firebender's toes...-->

 #### Bonus Attack
-Beginning when you choose this specialization at 5th level, you fight with more ferocity than your fellow pacifist airbenders.
-Anytime you use your action to make an airbending attack (basic or with a form), you may use your bonus action to make a basic airbending attack.
+Beginning when you choose this specialization at 5th level, you fight with more ferocity than pacifist airbenders.
+Anytime you use your action to make an airbending attack (basic or with a form), you can use your bonus action to make a basic airbending attack.
 You do not add your damage bonus to this attack.

 #### Deadly Strike
 At 7th level, when you roll a 1 or 2 on a damage die for a basic airbending attack, you can reroll the damage.
 You must use the new roll.
-This ability only applies to the base bending damage die.

-#### Advanced Form
+#### Martial Forms
-At 11th level, you learn an additional form of your choice from the following list:
+At 11th level, you gain access to an extended list of more aggressive forms.
+From now on, you can choose forms to learn from the "Martial Forms" list in addition to the regular list.
+Both can be found at the end of this class description.

 <div style="margin-left: 1.5em;">

-##### Asphyxiation
-*Prerequisite: Offense Specialization*
-*Cost: 5 chi*
-...

-##### Wind Sword
-*Prerequisite: Offense Specialization*
-*Cost: X chi*
-...
 </div>

 #### ?